pkuehnel/TeslaSolarCharger/README.md

 The easiest way to use TeslaSolarCharger is with Docker.

 Depending on your system, you have to install Docker first.
-To do this on a RaspberryPi (should be the same on standard Linux systems), you need to execute the following commands in your Terminal window:
+To do this on a Raspberry Pi (should be the same on standard Linux systems), you need to execute the following commands in your Terminal window:
 1. Install Docker
     ```
     curl -sSL https://get.docker.com | sh